ReactiveX/RxJava/README.md

 #### Version 2.x

-The [2.x version](https://github.com/ReactiveX/RxJava/tree/2.x) will be supported with bugfixes and important documentation updates till
+The [2.x version](https://github.com/ReactiveX/RxJava/tree/2.x) will be supported with bugfixes and important documentation updates until
 **December 31, 2020**.
 No new features will be added to 2.x.

 #### Version 1.x